 Level I Fieldwork

-Students will actively participate in three Level I Fieldwork rotations.
-Level I Fieldwork experiences will occur in three semesters and are integrated with the academic courses, beginning with the summer semester of the first year, and fall and spring semester of the second year.
-These experiences will be completed for a minimum of 32 hours for each rotation and will occur over the course of the semester or during the last week of the semester.
-Each sequence of fieldwork will be individualized for every student to gain knowledge of working with a variety of clients that have conditions and diagnoses across the lifespan in diverse settings.
+Students actively participate in three Level I fieldwork rotations.
+Level I fieldwork experiences occur in three semesters and are integrated within the academic courses, beginning with the summer semester of the first year, and fall and spring semester of the second year.
+These experiences are a minimum of 32 hours per rotation.
+Rotations occur over the course of the summer semester and during the last week of the fall and spring semester.
+Each sequence of fieldwork is individualized to connect didactic learning in diverse settings with a variety of clients that have conditions and diagnoses across the lifespan.

-The students may complete these rotations in traditional settings, such as a hospital, school district, or skilled nursing facility, and in emerging practice areas, such as community based mental health clinics, productive aging, and health and wellness centers.
-The Level I fieldwork experience may not be substituted for any parts of the student’s Level II fieldwork experience (Standard C.1.10).
+Students may complete rotations in traditional settings, such as a hospital, school district, or skilled nursing facility, and in emerging practice areas, such as community based mental health clinics, productive aging, and health and wellness centers.
+The Level I fieldwork experience may not be substituted for any parts of the student’s Level II fieldwork experience (Standard C.1.9.).

-The Accreditation Council for Occupational Therapy Education (2011) states, “The goal of Level I fieldwork is to introduce students to the fieldwork experience, to apply knowledge to practice, and to develop understanding of the needs of clients” (p.
-34).
-Each Level I Fieldwork experience will facilitate professional and practice based skills that the student acquires through coursework up to the point of placement and will progress in expectations and rigor to promote the progression into a successful Level II Fieldwork student.
+The Accreditation Council for Occupational Therapy Education (2018) states, “The goal of Level I fieldwork is to introduce students to the fieldwork experience, to apply knowledge to practice, and to develop understanding of the needs of clients.”
+Each Level I Fieldwork experience facilitates professional and practice-based skills acquired through coursework and progresses in expectations and rigor to prepare the student for success in Level II Fieldwork.

 Level II Fieldwork

-The student can complete Level II fieldwork in a minimum of one setting if it is reflective of more than one practice area, or in a maximum of four different settings (Standard C.1.12).
+The student can complete Level II fieldwork in a minimum of one setting if it is reflective of more than one practice area, or in a maximum of four different settings (Standard C.1.10.).
 The students may complete these rotations in traditional and/or emerging practice settings.
-In all settings, psychosocial factors influencing engagement in occupation must be understood and integrated for the development of client-centered, meaningful, occupation-based outcomes (Standard C.1.12).
-Level II fieldwork experiences will be designed to promote clinical reasoning and reflective of practice, to transmit the values and beliefs that enable ethical practice, and to develop professionalism and competence in career responsibilities (Standard C.1.11).
+In all settings, psychosocial factors influencing engagement in occupation must be understood and integrated for the development of client-centered, meaningful, occupation-based outcomes (Standard C.1.3.).

-These rotations will provide the student with an opportunity to take the learned knowledge obtained from the academic program and apply it to clinical practice.
-Each student will develop competencies that are unique to the setting that they are in and will ultimately develop the student into a clinician and a practice scholar.
-Upon successful completion of both fieldwork rotations, the students will have vast knowledge and experience with diverse clients who have various psychosocial, cognitive, and physical performance impairments, and the diverse service delivery models that are representative of current occupational therapy trends.
-The semester following the last Level II Fieldwork rotation will be the student’s residency semester.
+Level II fieldwork provides the student an opportunity to take the knowledge obtained from didactic learning and apply it to clinical practice.
+Each student develops competencies unique to the setting and ultimately develop the student into a clinician and a practice scholar.
+Upon successful completion of both fieldwork rotations, the students have vast knowledge and experience with diverse clients who have various psychosocial, cognitive, and physical performance impairments, and the diverse service delivery models that are representative of current occupational therapy trends.
+The semester following the last Level II fieldwork rotation will be the student’s Capstone experience & project.

-Please contact Gina Buban, Academic Fieldwork Coordinator and Assistant Clinical Professor at Regina.Buban@nau.edu to become a fieldwork educator or if you have fieldwork related questions.
+Contact Gina Buban, Academic Fieldwork Coordinator and Assistant Clinical Professor, at Gina.Buban@nau.edu to become a fieldwork educator or if you have fieldwork related questions.